 While studying abroad, you should maintain regular email contact with us at firstname.lastname@example.org.

 The Graduate and Upper-Division Halls (Sherman and Daniels) conduct their own search process in the spring semester.
 You can find out more information about that process by contacting the Graduate and Upper-Division Hall Staff in Sherman or Daniels Hall.
 The number of available positions in Sherman and Daniels is typically very small, and candidates who already reside or work in those halls are given preference during the application process.
-Therefore, candidates who live in the undergraduate halls are encouraged to apply for an MA or RA position through the Residential Life selection process during their undergraduate years.
+Therefore, candidates who live in the undergraduate halls are encouraged to apply for a RA position through the Residential Life selection process during their undergraduate years.

 If my GPA is just under 2.3, does Residential Life round GPAs up, or is there any way I can still apply?